If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 That being said, Carragher added, Michelle "was not falling all over him.
 She was very cool."

-"As soon as I allowed myself to feel anything for Barack," Michelle admits in Becoming, "the feelings came rushing—a toppling blast of lust, gratitude, fulfillment, wonder."
+As Michelle admits in Becoming, "As soon as I allowed myself to feel anything for Barack, the feelings came rushing—a toppling blast of lust, gratitude, fulfillment, wonder."

 Michelle's brother, Craig Robinson, a longtime college basketball coach who joined the Knicks as VP of player development in 2017, recalled feeling bad for Barack when his sister brought him home for dinner the first time, figuring he'd be gone after a few dates, like those who'd come before.